ietf-wg-acme/acme/draft-ietf-acme-acme.md

   having the ACME client perform some action(s) that can only be done with control of the domain name(s).
-  For example, the CA might require a client requesting example.com to provision DNS record under example.com or an HTTP resource under http://example.com.
+  For example, the CA might require a client requesting example.com to provision a DNS record under example.com or an HTTP resource under http://example.com.
 * Once the CA is satisfied, it issues the certificate and the ACME client automatically downloads and installs it, potentially notifying the operator